gawatson95/gawatson95/README.md

   🎶 Going to concerts

-  🛼 Rollerblading alongside the river
+  🛼 Rollerblading along the river

   🏕 Camping in the woods with friends